-Since 1987, Tetra Society of North America has been connecting people with disabilities to technically skilled volunteers who build devices that address environmental barriers at work, at home, at school, and at play.
+It’s Tetra’s 35th anniversary, can you believe it?
+The Tetra Society of North America has been connecting people with disabilities to technically skilled volunteers who build devices that address environmental barriers at work, home, school, and play for thirty-five years!

 Schedule for the Day

 |9:00||10:00||12:00||1:00||From Request to Completion: A Client’s Journey|

 |9:30||10:30||12:30||1:30||Tetra & Travel: The Accessible Adventurers|

 |10:55||11:55||1:55||2:55||Adaptive Video Games|